Skip to main content

 dotnet publish

 After project was published, .NET SDK creates an app bundle directory with index.html file and compiled application files.
-With latest .NET 8 SDK, this directory is located at bin/Release/net8.0-browser/browser-wasm/publish.
+With latest .NET 9 SDK, this directory is located at bin/Release/net9.0-browser/publish/wwwroot.
+If your project targets "net8.0-browser", use net8.0-browser directory.
 Now you can serve your app from this directory using your favorite web server (such as Azure Static Web Apps).

 note